Tim Smith (Australian politician): Parliamentary career

 Smith defeated Mary Wooldridge for Liberal preselection for the seat of Kew and won the seat in the 2014 Victorian state election.
 He became the youngest member of the parliamentary Liberal Party.

-Smith has held a number of positions in the Liberal Party's shadow cabinet.
+Smith held a number of positions in the Liberal Party's shadow cabinet.
 From December 2018, he was Shadow Minister for Planning and Heritage, for Local Government, for Housing, and for Population.
-At this time, Smith began raising his public profile with regular media appearances with Jon Faine on Radio Melbourne and on ABC TV show The Drum.
+At this time, Smith appeared on Radio Melbourne with Jon Faine and on ABC TV show The Drum.
 He was also published in The Australian and Herald Sun.

 Smith advocated for a cull of bats near the Yarra River in response to the COVID-19 pandemic.

 Smith was briefly prominent in the media for his attacks on the state premier Daniel Andrews and the government's response to the pandemic, describing Andrews variously with terms including "loser", "dictator" and "looney" on Twitter.
 Smith was asked by the leader of the opposition, Michael O'Brien to tone down the attacks.
 Smith conducted a Twitter poll asking voters to choose between two derogatory names to be used for Premier Daniel Andrews; "Dictator Dan" or "Chairman Dan".
 This created tension within the Liberal Party, including speculation that Smith was undermining Mr O'Brien.

 In June 2020, following Black Lives Matter demonstrations in Melbourne, Smith criticised the government for not banning the protest.

 In September 2020, during Victoria's second COVID-19 lockdown, Smith created an online poll against the Victorian Premier Daniel Andrews over the restrictions.
 In the online poll, Smith asked respondents to react to a post demanding that Andrews resign over his handling of the pandemic.
 All reactions on the post corresponded to "yes", except for the 'care' react.
 This led to an avalanche of support towards the 'care' react, with 27,000 responses, compared to 4,600 responses of all the other options combined.